MicrosoftDocs/windows-dev-docs/windows-apps-src/composition/composition-effects.md

 Effect brushes are used on composition tree visuals whose content comes from the output of an effect graph.
 Effects can reference existing surfaces/textures, but not the output of other composition trees.

+Effects can also be applied to XAML UIElements using an effect brush with [**XamlCompositionBrushBase**](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.media.xamlcompositionbrushbase).

 ## Effect Features

 -   [Effect Library](./composition-effects.md#effect-library)